Placito/Placito/README.md

 ### A passionate Developer that enjoy life and the adventure of living it 🌍

-- 🔭 Currently focused on developing personal projects and advancing my skills.
+- 🔭 Currently fworking on a Christmas game.

-- 🌱 I’m currently learning **HTML/CSS and JavaScript**
+- 🌱 I’m currently learning **Python**